loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 * Prevents regressions when new features are added and bugs are fixed.
 * Helps new and existing developers understand different parts of the codebase (knowledge sharing).
-* Speeds up development over the long run (the code writes itself!)
+* Speeds up development over the long run (the code writes itself!).

 ### Types of tests